shutech2001/first-crossing-no-rescue-bounds/README.md

 # Experiments for "First-Crossing Reduction and Inference for No-Rescue Effects under Deterministic Rescue"

-Reproducible code for the numerical experiments in "First-Crossing Reduction and Inference for No-Rescue Effects under Deterministic Rescue".
+Reproducible code for the numerical experiments in "[**First-Crossing Reduction and Inference for No-Rescue Effects under Deterministic Rescue**](https://arxiv.org/abs/2609.17495)".

 ## Reproducing the Experiments